surya-durgaputra/material-ui/README.md

 push to github: git push -u origin master

-Setup github to checkin from terminal without login everythime:
+Setup github to checkin from terminal without login everytime:

 1)in terminal: